yasiaee/Mont-Carlo-integration/README.md

-# Mont-Carlo-integration
+# Numerical Methods
-writing function to calculate integral based on Mont carlo simulation
+1.Writing function to calculate integral based on Mont carlo simulation 2.Writing function to solve system of equations, using LU factorization LU decomposition is a better way to implement Gauss elimination, especially for repeated solving a number of equations with the same left-hand side.